 In addition to the pavement artists who travel from all over the world, the festival organization invites anyone, of any skill level, to sign up as an artist and work alongside the professionals, creating their own pavement paintings.
 No other cultural organization mixes the most renown with beginners better than this festival, giving novice pavement and student artists a truly unique opportunity.

 Other performing artists are invited to sign up and help enhance the theme.
-Other activities include the Pavement Music Festival, Chalk 5K Fun Run/Walk, Food Trucks, Beer Gardens, Vendors, and Family Fun Areas inspiring the young and young-at-heart to create impromptu art while visiting the festival.
+Other activities include the Pavement Music Festival, Food Trucks, Beer Gardens, Vendors, and family fun interactive art areas inspiring the 'Young and Young-at-Heart' to create impromptu mini-masterpieces or scribbles while visiting the festival.

-The Chalk Festival is celebrating its 10-YEAR ANNIVERSARY.
+The Chalk Festival is celebrating its 11th season.
 After six seasons in Burns Square, a historic district in downtown Sarasota, it moved to Venice in 2014.
-This year will be its fourth season on the Island of Venice.
+This year will be its fifth season on the Island of Venice.
 Managed entirely by volunteers (even the director, Denise Kowal, is a volunteer), this 501c3 non-profit organization strives to bring a global community of culture enthusiasts together who value the work involved to make and share memorable experiences.